 What is the difference between couples coaching, couples counselling and couples therapy?

 It’s important when reaching out for support that you understand what each service will provide for you and its benefits for your specific situation.
 The professional you are speaking with should be clear on what is and is not included and if at any point they feel you will benefit from an alternative service, they will let you know.

 Here is the clinical definition to offer you some clarity.

-Therapy will be most suitable if an individual requires a specialist treatment or diagnosis for deep-rooted historical conditions such as depression, addiction, borderline personality disorder (BPD), anxiety and trauma.
+Couples Therapy will be most suitable if an individual requires a specialist treatment or diagnosis for deep-rooted historical conditions such as depression, addiction, borderline personality disorder (BPD), anxiety and trauma.
 This list is not exhaustive.
 Therapy might include a formulated treatment based on a clinical diagnosis that will then go on to benefit your relationship.
 Many people prefer to embark on this journey with an individual therapist, rather than in couples sessions, but the therapist might recommend a combination of both.

-Coaching will take a solution-focused approach based on a defined goal to help you move forward and improve the overall quality of your relationship.
+Couples Coaching will take a solution-focused approach based on a number of defined goals to help you move forward and improve the overall quality of your relationship.